-Here in our province, the OHS Act & Regulations requires that employers must establish and maintain an OHS Program for workplaces where 10 or more workers are employed.
+Here in our province, the Occupational Health and Safety (OHS) Act & Regulations require that employers establish and maintain an OHS Program for workplaces where 10 or more workers are employed.

 - Leadership and administration